-Although I had not much time for modeling cause the Saturday and Sunday working this weekend too, but I’m starting to assemble KV-1 Ehkranami spaced armor.
-I didn’t feel to paint Matilda in these days sudden returning cold weather, refrain from wide opening window and spraying paint.
+Although I had not had much time for modeling cause of the Saturday and Sunday working this weekend too, I’m starting to assemble KV-1 Ehkranami spaced armor.
+I didn’t feel to paint Matilda these days sudden returning to cold weather, refrain from the wide opening window, and spraying paint.

 The assembly of KV-1 was completed.
 A real vehicle, I surmise it became a quite heavy body that thick armoring plates were joined to the front, right and left of the body, and gun turret right and left.

 In a battle, many KV heavy tanks were lost in battle, and as same as many vehicles must be abandoned by elementary operation mistakes — fall to the road shoulder and action became impossible.
 Probably, it is related to the degree of training of the Soviet Union army in the early stages of the Great Patriotic War.